A categorical derivation of Lebesgue integration: Abstract

 \section{Abstract}

 We identify simple universal properties that uniquely characterize the Lebesgue $L^p$ spaces.
 There are two main theorems.
 The first states that the Banach space $L^p[0, 1]$, equipped with a small amount of extra structure, is initial as such.
 The second states that the $L^p$ functor on finite measure spaces, again with some extra structure, is also initial as such.
 In both cases, the universal characterization of the \emph{integrable} functions produces a unique characterization of \emph{integration}.
-Using the universal properties, we develop some of the basic elements of integration theory.
+We use the universal properties to derive some of the basic elements of integration theory.
 We also state universal properties characterizing the sequence spaces $\ell^p$ and $c_0$, as well as the functor $L^2$ taking values in Hilbert spaces.